 iPad 2, iPad 3, iPad Mini, iPad Mini 2, iPad Mini 3, iPad Mini 4, iPad 4, iPad Air, iPad Air 2, iPad Retina, 12.9-inch iPad Pro, 9.7-inch iPad Pro

-Apple Pencil, Adonit Jot Touch (active stylus), or any passive stylus
+Apple Pencil (highly recommended), Adonit Jot Touch (active stylus), or any passive stylus

-Ten very short tutorials to get you started.
-These tutorials are also always available from within MusicJOT, so if you forget how to do something, help is right at your fingertips.
+Following are ten very short tutorials to help get you started.
+These tutorials are also available from within MusicJOT, so if you forget how to do something, help is right at your fingertips.
 In addition to tutorials, MusicJOT features a context sensitive help system.

 Professional cellist, co-founder and principal